hghazzawi/sugarcrm_mlp_builder/README.md

 The zip file will be placed in a releases folder that gets created in the same directory as the shell script being run.

 ## Compiling CLI Tool
-After updating the .env file, run the following command to generate the shell script
+After updating the .env file, run the following command to generate the shell script:
 ```terminal
 cargo build --release
 ```